rakutenrewards/terraform-impact/README.md

 # terraform-impact :boom:
-Terraform Impact is a simple tool and is meant to stay that way.
+Terraform Impact is a command line tool that can be used to statically analyze the impact of a GitHub PR on the terraform states contained in a directory.
 It does its static analysis in 4 basic steps:

 1. Lists all terraform states
 2. For each terraform state, creates a file and module dependency tree.